 Check in on staff wellbeing

-With anxiety levels at an all-time high as a result of the ongoing pandemic, it’s more important than ever to check in with your staff and make sure they have the support they need.
+With anxiety levels at an all-time high because of the ongoing pandemic, it’s more important than ever to check in with your staff and make sure they have the support they need.
 Again, regularly sharing a pulse survey or poll will help you monitor employee wellbeing levels and spot any trends that could negatively impact performance or mental health.